-Why a natural vs chemical sunscreen is a better for your health?
+Why a chemical vs natural sunscreen is a better for your health?
 Well get your glasses and start reading now *

 When people refer to natural and/or organic sunscreen, they are usually talking about a mineral-based cream containing zinc and/or titanium that has healthier ingredients than a synthetic/chemical sunscreen you might find at your local drugstore.
 A better term we should actually use would be "nontoxic sunscreen," as it implies that we are comparing a more environmentally aware product with a traditional sun-protection product.

-Why choose an organic sunscreen over a traditional one?
+Why choose an natural sunscreen over a traditional one?

 Most widely available sunscreens contain not only sun protection chemicals but parabens, fragrance, phthalates, and multiple ethoxylated ingredients, as well as often being packaged in an aerosolized can: That knowledge alone is a great reason for choosing a non-toxic sunscreen over a traditional brand.